FAQ: Security & Privacy

-Your clients can add this information by clicking on their name in the top right hand corner of their account and selecting "Settings" from the drop down.
+Your clients can add this information by selecting the "Settings" tab on the lower left of their client portal.
 Once on this page, they will be able to scroll down to the bottom of the Trusted Contacts section and input the information.

 How do you maintain security and privacy?